 After visiting Torres del Paine on two separate occasions, I’d highly recommend doing a multi-day trek to explore the various mountains, glaciers, and rock formations in the park.
 The most famous of these multi-day hikes is the 5-day W Trek in Torres del Paine.
 Taking adventurous hikers to some of the most iconic spots in the park, like the Mirador Base de las Torres and Glacier Grey, the W Trek in Torres del Paine is achievable even for hikers who have never done a multi-day trek before.

 Grey Glacier is one of the most spectacular sights in the Torres del Paine national park, located in Southern Chile’s Patagonia.
-It is one of the smallest glaciers in the Southern Patagonian impressive ice field.
-But with its unique grey-blue color and breathtaking mountain backdrop, there is no doubt that Grey Glacier belongs on your South America bucket list.
-The blue color is so intense it can be seen from space.
+It is one of the smallest glaciers in Southern Patagonian’s impressive ice field.
+But with its unique grey-blue colour and breathtaking mountain backdrop, there is no doubt that Grey Glacier belongs on your South America bucket list.
+The blue colour is so intense it can be seen from space.

 There are a few different ways you can experience the beauty of the glacier.
 You can access it as part of the famous W and O treks, by taking a boat or a kayak across Lago Grey, and finally by ice trekking the glacier!
 The boat tour will treat you to the most gorgeous vistas of the sparkling blue glacier, with towering snow-capped mountains in the background.
 If you get lucky enough to visit the park on a bright sunny day and catch a reflection of the glacier in the lake, you will experience one of the most beautiful panoramas in South America.